Entity378/Bone-Skewer-Grabber-V2/README.md

 ### 6. What Now?

 ```
-The .exe file will appear in the same folder where all the other files are with the name you set it
+The .exe file will appear in the same folder where all the other files are with the name you set it as.
-as and you can now send this to your victims.😈
 ```
 ### 7. Disclaimer:
 ```